White Collar Crime and Fraud Attorney in Las Vegas

 Nevada White Collar Crime Defense Attorney Joel M. Mann

 Fraud is a criminal act, and if found guilty, a person can be sentenced to several years in prison.
 The state and federal government have extensive resources and organizations dedicated to obtaining information to use against you.
-You need a Las Vegas criminal fraud attorney who will aggressively fight for you and challenge the evidence against you.
+You need a criminal defense attorney in Las Vegas, Nevada who will aggressively fight for you and challenge the evidence against you.
 Depending on the case, the Law Office of Joel M. Mann can help clients to get their charges reduced or even dropped altogether.